KarnbirKhera/CUDA-Vector-Addition/README.md

 Because vector addition operation has a very low arithmetic intensity, and the naive kernel has a low register count of 16 which allows for more parallelism, the naive kernel already saturates the DRAM bandwidth, achieving a memory throughput of ~236 GB/s which is ~87% of the peak bandwidth without any optimizations.
 Any optimization to this kernel would have to reduce memory traffic through techniques like lower precision, caching or kernel fusing, the latter two not being possible with a simple kernel like this one.

 <h2>Grid Stride</h2>
 Grid stride detaches the 1 thread to 1 element ratio found in the naive kernel, allowing it to run on any GPU and scale to any n size.
-In this case, grid stride provided an unnecessary instructional overhead as well as increased register pressure.
-For large n sizes, grid stride also reduced locality when paired with ILP where the large strides required a single thread to call for multiple sectors for away from one another. <br><br>
+In this case, grid stride provided an unnecessary instructional overhead as well as increased register pressure. <br><br>

 Because the orginial kernel was memory bound, the extra instructions and register pressure simply added overhead resulting in a 1-3% decrease in memory throughput.
 Grid stride is still a very effective technique that allows the kernel to scale, but not effective in raw performance for a memory bound kernel.